-Typical examples show RFScada devices with license free ISM modules and internal antennas installed.
-On the left is the lower powered version, and the higher powered (SS1) version is on the right.
+Typical examples show RFScada devices with license free ISM modules with external and internal antennas installed.

-Below shows RFScada 4ADI-5DO and 8ADI-9DO units with 5 Watt radio transmitters installed.
-Note that the RFScada 4ADI-5DO main board provides power for the radio whereas the 8ADI-9DO device requires the separate power supply board and a larger case.
+Below shows RFScada 4ADI-5DO2 and 16ADI-9D2AO units with 5 Watt radio transmitters installed.
+Note that both boards provide power for the radio, an additional power supply is not needed for the radios.